-- Income: information on research funding portfolio; evidence of successful generation of research income; major and prestigious grant awards made by external bodies on a competitive basis; significance of major benefits-in-kind (including, for example, donated items of equipment, sponsorships secured, or other arrangements directly related to research) and policy and practice in relation to research governance. - Infrastructure and facilities: provision and operation of research infrastructure and facilities, including special equipment, library, technical support, space and facilities for research groups and research students and information on joint-university or cross-institution shared or collaborative use of research infrastructure. - Collaborations: information on support for and exemplars of • research collaborations; contributions to the wider research base, including effective academic collaboration and work with other researchers outside the submitted unit whether locally, nationally or internationally; support for research collaboration; and inter-disciplinary research; extent of collaboration or integration with external bodies, such as health service providers, industry, government agencies and, where appropriate. responsiveness national and to international priorities and initiatives and effective mechanisms to promote collaborative research at national and international level within the academic community and with users of research, whether with industry or the public sector. - Esteem: prestigious/competitive research fellowships held by individual researchers; external prizes and awards in recognition of research achievement. - Contribution to the discipline or research base: exemplars of leadership in the academic community such as advisory board membership, contributions to official government reports influencing policy and participation in the peer-review process for grants committees or editorial boards.
+- income (e.g. grants received), infrastructure and facilities: information on research funding portfolio; evidence of successful generation of research income; major and prestigious grant awards made by external bodies on a competitive basis; provision and operation of research infrastructure and facilities, including special equipment, library, technical support, space and facilities for research groups and research students; information on joint-university or cross-institution shared or collaborative use of research infrastructure. - collaborations: information on support for and exemplars of research collaborations; mechanisms to promote collaborative research at local and international level; support for inter-disciplinary research collaborations; research collaboration with research users. - esteem: prestigious/competitive research fellowships held by individual researchers; external prizes and awards and elections to fellowships and academy membership in recognition of research achievement. - contribution to the discipline or research base: exemplars of leadership in the academic community such as guideline committee work, advisory board membership; participation in the peer-review process for grants committees or editorial boards.